-Frightfest presents Crabs; book festival tickets here.
+Frightfest presents Crabs, book festival tickets here.

-From its first minute, you can tell Crabs intends to pay homage to its B-movie roots – it’s typical American seaside town and upcoming high school dance more than familiar.
+From its first minute, you can tell Crabs intends to pay homage to its B-movie roots – its typical American seaside town and upcoming high school dance more than familiar.
 Here, Philip (Dylan Riley Snyder), who uses a wheelchair, is determined to create a pair of cyborg legs to assist his walking.
-His mission, to dance at the school prom with his crush, Maddy (Allie Jennings).
+His mission is to dance at the school prom with his crush, Maddy (Allie Jennings).
 However, monster crabs are about to be born following a radioactive incident, and the town’s safety is about to be held in the pincers of a new foe.